This is a question I get all the time and I thought I’d set the record straight.

 It's also a lot faster to get up and running, but that's just my opinion.

 So, which one’s “better”?
-I leave that decision to you, if you are looking to get started with Arduino OR are a seasoned pro and need a reliable and easy to use development platform, I'd like to invite you to come check out our entire line of Arduino Uno and Nano based shields.
+I leave that decision to you, if you are looking to get started with electronics & coding using an Arduino compatible kit, I'd like to invite you to check out one of our most popular kits.